kirs/pocket-video-downloader/README.md

 ## Prerequisites:

-- You need to get your Pocket access token and hardcode it to downloader.rb.
+- You need to get your Pocket access token and hardcode it(run `demo-server.rb` and see the logs)
 - You need to hardcode the destination folder
 - You need to install [youtube-dl](https://github.com/rg3/youtube-dl).